 READ MORE: 6 Baby Eczema Natural Remedies to Try

 Oatmeal To Calm Skin Irritation

 Oatmeal has been used to soothe skin irritation for over 4,000 years!
 The secret is in oatmeal’s anti-inflammatory and anti-oxidant compounds called avenanthramides.
 Basically, that means that oatmeal will help take the redness out, as well as soothe any itchiness you have.
-Oatmeal helps your skin fight dryness, reduce pore size, and it also moisturizes.
+It also helps your skin fight dryness, reduces pore size, and it also moisturizes.